-The City of Vaughan completed a Schedule 'C' Municipal Class Environmental Assessment ('EA') Study for road improvements along Huntington Road to accommodate population and employment growth in western Vaughan.
-The Huntington Road Urbanization project through the City's Infrastructure Delivery ('ID') Department has scheduled the work to be completed in three (3) separate phases, with Phase 1 (Langstaff to Rutherford) tentatively scheduled for construction between 2023 & 2024.
+The City completed a Schedule 'C' Municipal Class Environmental Assessment ('EA') Study for road improvements along Huntington Road to accommodate population and employment growth in western Vaughan.
+The Huntington Road Urbanization project through the City's Infrastructure Delivery ('ID') Department has scheduled the work to be completed in three (3) separate phases, with Phase 1 (Langstaff to Rutherford) tentatively scheduled for construction between 2023 and 2024.

-The proposed improvements include widening to accommodate a 26m urbanized right-of-way (R.O.W) complete with a total of four lanes, intersection improvements, illumination installation (street lighting), 3m multi-use trail, boulevard, and landscaping on the east side of Huntington Road, 1.5m sidewalk, boulevard, and landscaping on the west side of Huntington Road, and various utility upgrades.
+The proposed improvements include widening to accommodate a 26 m urbanized right-of-way (R.O.W) complete with a total of four lanes, intersection improvements, illumination installation (street lighting), 3 m multi-use trail, boulevard, and landscaping on the east side of Huntington Road, 1.5 m sidewalk, boulevard, and landscaping on the west side of Huntington Road, and various utility upgrades.

-To accommodate the Huntington Road Urbanization project, the Owner of the Subject Lands shall convey lands fronting Huntington Road to the City at no cost and free of charge and encumbrances as required to facilitate ID's engineering design.
+To accommodate the Huntington Road Urbanization project, the Owner of the Subject Lands shall convey lands fronting Huntington Road to the City prior to registration of the Draft Plan, at no cost and free of charge and encumbrances as required, to facilitate ID's engineering design.
 A condition to this effect is included in Attachment 1.